ga4gh/gks-common/schema/gks-common/def/Entity.rst

 **Computational Definition**

-Entity is the root class of 'common' classes model - those that have identifiers and other general metadata like labels, xrefs, urls, descriptions, etc. All common classes descend from and inherit its attributes.
+Entity is the root class of the 'gks-common' classes model - those that have identifiers and other general metadata like labels, xrefs, urls, descriptions, etc. All common classes descend from and inherit its attributes.

     **Information Model**